 Definitely the best turkey I've ever made.
-Curing is so much easier than brining.
+Salting is so much easier than brining.
 The result is a bird that is juicy and full of flavor, yet still meaty.
 Follow this recipe and you will not be disappointed at all.
 Enjoy!

 1 turkey (12 to 14 pounds), giblets and neck reserved for gravy, if making

 2 tablespoons olive oil

 1. Using a wooden spoon and/or your hand, carefully separate turkey skin from meat on breast, legs, thighs, and back; avoid breaking skin.
 Rub 1 tablespoon salt evenly inside cavity of turkey, 1 tablespoon salt under skin of each breast half, and 1 teaspoon salt under skin of each leg.
 Wrap turkey tightly with plastic wrap; refrigerate 24 to 48 hours.

 2. Remove turkey from refrigerator.
 Rinse off excess salt between meat and skin and in cavity, then pat dry inside and out with paper towels.
 Poke holes in the fat deposits in the shoulders and thighs.
 Rub a mixture of 2 teaspoons salt and 2 teaspoons baking powder over skin.

 3. Meanwhile, adjust oven rack to lowest position and heat oven to 325 degrees.
 Line large V-rack with heavy-duty foil and use paring knife or skewer to poke 20 to 30 holes in foil.